 The 1985 vintage commenced with one month at the Seppelts Great Western winery in Victoria, followed by a month at the Grosset winery in the Clare Valley, and followed with Stephen Hickinbotham at the Anakie vineyard near Geelong, Victoria.
 The contrasting Roseworthy and Bordeaux approaches of Grosset and Hickinbotham was a mind-opening experience.

 An overseas trip targeting USA and France, resulted in a vintage in Los Carneros near Napa, winemaker Jerry Luper expounding on the intricacies of Pinot noir.
 Other on-site California winemakers were busily oxidising their Chardonnay juice.
 The jazz and blues emanating from San Francisco overlayed the whole.
-Appearing on the doorstep of Chateau Petrus prior to the 1986 harvest resulted in a brief apprenticeship at Chateau Lafleur Gazin, one of the small chateaux under the stewardship of Petrus oenologist Jean-Claude Berrouet and negociant Christian Mouiex.
+Appearing on the doorstep of Chateau Petrus prior to the 1986 harvest resulted in a brief apprenticeship at Chateau Lafleur Gazin, one of the small chateaux under the stewardship of negociant Christian Mouiex and Petrus oenologist Jean-Claude Berrouet.
 The Pomerol vintage as a celebration of harvest provided much an insight into winemaking in France .

 On return to Australia, time was spent in the Hunter Valley witness to the blending feats of Jon Reynolds, and following this around Mildura, Victoria.
-Other work experiences were accumulated in wine retail and production, manufacturing metal trades, music industry, and some business studies including exporting, and commenced a small wine production in about 1988.
+Other work experiences were accumulated in wine retail and production, manufacturing metal trades, music industry, and some business studies including exporting, and commenced a small wine production commenced in 1990.

 1994 saw travel to post-communist Bulgaria as a white wine consultant for some large facilities in regions west of the Black Sea coast.
 A return visit in 1995 extended into red winemaking.
 Baden Germany in 1998 oversaw a re-think of white wine production in two facilities to help develop styles being supplied to Sainsbury.
 The 2000 vintage on the Mediterranean islands of Crete and Cyprus produced wines supplied to Tesco.